By Richard Castle

 The PMS platform: a single source of truth

-Within a PMS platform, hoteliers have the tools they need to maximize revenue, increase operational efficiency, and deliver memorable guest experiences.
+Within a PMS platform, hoteliers have the tools they need to maximize profits, increase operational efficiency, and deliver memorable guest experiences.
 There is only one sign-in, one system to learn, and one dashboard used by all departments.
 And there is only one point of contact for customer support and problem-solving.

 Since data is consolidated into a single guest profile, there are none of the issues associated with manual inputs and duplication of tasks.
 As Berkus said, “Then we have a single guest name record that doesn’t have to pass through from one system to another to be validated that they are the same … all of those things go away.”